-After 200 years, the M-Collection now comprises more than 52,500 works.
+After 200 years, the collection of M now comprises more than 52,500 works.
 Having developed from an 18th-century cabinet of curiosities in Leuven town hall, the collection has a special focus on artworks from Leuven and Brabant.
 We also have a selection of contemporary art, representing a cross-section of post-1945 Belgian art.
 In other words, the collection is exceptionally rich.

 To walk around M is to walk around Leuven’s architectural history, from 16th-century university colleges to the 19th-century town house of Mayor Leopold Vander Kelen.
 Built on the remains of the Savoy College, the neoclassical home became a municipal museum in 1917.
 Architect Stéphane Beel integrated the old buildings in their entirety, with great respect for their historical value.
 This shows off the 19th-century sitting rooms to their best advantage, with new gold-leaf and replicas of the original parquet floors.